On F and E, in DFT: Internal energy as function of state ( )

-Throughout, the Hilbert space of $\Numparts$-particle wavefunctions of appropriate symmetry is denoted by $\Hilb$.
-In units such that $\hbar^2/2m$ has value 1, the kinetic energy of the wavefunction $\psi(\underline{x},\underline{\sigma})$ is \beq \EE_0(\psi) \defeq \langle\psi | T | \psi\rangle = \int |\nabla\psi|^2 = \|\nabla\psi\|_2^2 \eeq \begin{rem}[integration and configuration variable conventions] $\underline{x}$ denotes the full set of $\Numparts$-particle configuration space coordinates $(x_1,x_2,\ldots,x_{\Numparts})$, and similarly $\underline{\sigma}$, the collection of spin coordinates.
+\begin{rem}[integration and configuration variable conventions] $\underline{x}$ denotes the full set of $\Numparts$-particle configuration space coordinates $(x_1,x_2,\ldots,x_{\Numparts})$, and similarly $\underline{\sigma}$, the collection of spin coordinates.
 The integral in (\ref{kinetic-energy}) illustrates some conventions that we will use.
 Integrals are over all available variables unless a restriction is indicated by a subscript on the integral sign.
 For example, `$\int_{x_1=x} \cdots$' means that the position coordinate of particle 1 is held fixed at $x$.
 The gradient symbol is subject to a {\em different} convention.
 The gradient in (\ref{kinetic-energy}) is $3\Numparts$-dimensional; a subscript would indicate that differentiation is with respect to {\em only} the indicated coordinates.
 Integration over spin variables means summation. \end{rem} In case $\psi$ is in the domain of the operator $T$, so that $T\psi \in L^2({\Bbb R})^3$ the quadratic form (\ref{kinetic-energy}) is equal to the inner product of $\psi$ with $T\psi$, which would be written $\langle\psi|T\psi\rangle$.
 The quadratic form, understood as a function $L^2({\Bbb R}^3) \rightarrow \overline{\Real}$ into the topped reals (see \ref{sec:lsc-def}) $\overline{\Real} \defeq {\Real}\cup\{+\infty\}$ has the advantage that it is meaningful for every $\psi$, and there are many wavefunctions satisfying $\EE_0(\psi)<+\infty$ for which $T\psi$ does not exist.
 In general, Hamiltonians appear in DFT in the guise of expectation values.
 Quadratic form definitions are therefore appropriate.